-The following materials will be provided to you by Public Health prior to the screening.
+The following materials will be provided to you by Public Health prior to screening.

-- Two collection kits for each patient, one for CPO and another for C. auris - Each kit will contain the special collection swab, a biohazard bag containing an absorbent pad, and a plastic-wrap-like parafilm strip. - Please note, collection kits for CPO and C. auris contain different swabs.
-C. auris collection kits have a swab with a white cap and CPO collection kits have a swab with a red cap; they are not interchangeable. - "Category B"-compliant box for shipping and special "95 kPa" bags - Chemical icepacks - Pre-paid FedEx return shipping label
+- Two collection kits for each patient, one for CPO and a second for C. auris - Each kit will contain the special collection swabs, a biohazard bag containing an absorbent pad, and a plastic-wrap-like Parafilm strip. - Please note, collection kits for CPO and C. auris contain different swabs.
+C. auris collection kits have a swab with a white cap and CPO collection kits have a swab with a red cap; they are not interchangeable. - "Category B"-compliant box for shipping and special "95 kPa" bags - Chemical icepacks - Pre-paid FedEx return shipping label be filled out in an online order entry system called Electronic Test Ordering and Reporting (ETOR).
+After completing the form in ETOR you must print out the form to include with the sample.